bigjason/elster/README.md

 # Elster

-A simple streaming JSON encoder.
+Elster is a streaming JSON encoder written in pure ruby.

 ## Installation